changkun/AugmentedTouch/report/result-summary.md

 Inspired by this App, author observed if the traning data came from only one user, then the model sometimes won't work with other users.
 And also the sensor feature only used one component.
 So we try to designed an user study to collect a large dataset to exploring  how sensor features influence this classification accuracy and whether the dataset could be using on authentification or not.

 ### 2.5 Applying User Study
---- make it to be an alone section
 > Source Code: [TouchMotion](https://github.com/changkun/AugmentedTouch/tree/master/src/TouchMotion)

 In this user study, we are primarily interested in the accuracy of sensor feature extensions.